No script

 2. Admire Union Square aka Unirii Square

-This square goes by many names but in Romanian it’s called simply Piaţa Unirii and is arguably the most beautiful place in the central area of the city.
+This square goes by many names but in Romanian it's called simply Piaţa Unirii and is the oldest square in Timisoara, renowned for its historical significance and heritage within the city’s old town area.

 The Catholic-Orthodox Cathedral is also here (sometimes called the Dome - hence the name Dome Square for this landmark), and many other beautiful buildings.